apigee/api-platform-samples/learn-edge/fault-handling-1/README.md

   `{"fault":{"faultstring":"Failed to resolve API Key variable request.queryparam.apikey","detail":{"errorcode":"steps.oauth.v2.FailedToResolveAPIKey"}}`

    Hint: Trap the fault name FailedToResolveAPIKey in another fault rule.
 How do you cause that error?
 Try calling the API without the `apikey` query parameter.
 Like this:  `curl http://<your-org>-test.apigee.net/learn-edge/json`.
 The error means that variable where Edge is looking to find the API key does not exist (it can't be resolved).

+### Next step

+The next proxy, [fault-handling-2](../fault-handling-2/README.md), illustrates you can have multiple fault rules in a proxy and the order in which fault rules execute.

 ### Ask the community